-So what is my conclusion from the test?
+So what was my conclusion after the test?

-In just a short time frame of about 2 week, after consuming 1 sachet of Befil daily, I did experience a drop on my BP systolic reading.
+In just a short time frame of about 2 week, after consuming 1 sachet of Befil daily, I experienced a drop on my BP systolic reading.

 I will continue with the test just to see what are the long term effects of Befil.

 Disclaimer: The results above are my personal experience.
-You may or may not experience the same result.
+You may or may not experience the same results.

 The only way to know if Befil will help you to reduce your blood pressure is to try it.